earthfisher-code/eGCT-fastGCT/README.md

 * Define the kernel function in KernelFunction.m file
 * Run eGCT_kARMA_CommunityDetection.m and the clustered label is saved in Label.mat.

+## eGCT with kARMA feature for Subnetwork sequence clustering task (eGCT_kARMA_SubnetworkSequence folder)
+* First unzip the utility_eGCT_kARMA_SubnetworkSequence.zip file
+* The data should be a matrix with (Nodes x Length x Layers), for example in the ExampleData.mat, it has 10 nodes, 4 layer and length of time series is 500 so the size is 10 x 500 x 4
+* Define the parameters in parameters_eGCT_kARMA_SubnetworkSequence.m file
+* Define the kernel function in KernelFunction.m file
+* Run eGCT_kARMA_SubnetworkSequence.m and the clustered label is saved in Label.mat.

-* I will keep update the code of the rest of the algorithm of eGCT_kARMA_sequencetracking, eGCT_kPC and fastGCT.
+* I will keep update the code of the rest of the algorithm of fastGCT.